ansemjo/nginx/README.md

 Configuration files that have to be included in the http block.
 Applies to all servers and subdomains.

-### `locations-available/`
+### `locations//`
 Location blocks that can be used in server blocks.
 Usually one 'service' per file, with multiple location blocks possible.

 _note:_ `php_socket` has no `location { ... }` brackets, it must be included inside of another location block. `php_handler` simply wraps this into a location regex that matches all *.php files - everywhere.
 This is a simple variant to enable fastcgi when the scripts lie in the appropriate subfolder of the root of the server.
 Otherwise `php_socket` has to be used in a more precisely matching location, as is the case with phpMyAdmin without an appropriate symlink.

-### `locations-enabled/`
+### `locations/enabled/`

 Locations to enable per server.
-Each subdirectory corresponding to the server / subdomain name contains symlinks to the needed files in `locations-available`.
+Each subdirectory corresponding to the server / subdomain name contains symlinks to the needed files in `locations/`.
 Those folders shall be included in server blocks.

 ### `params.d/`
 Common parameters, like proxy, ssl or fastcgi settings.